Understanding tax in Spain is essential, not just if you live here, but also if you own property in Spain.

 The requirement for resident in Spain to pay tax on worldwide income extends to UK pensions.

-The tax regime in Spain, for pensioners and pension income is in many circumstances more favourable than that in the UK.
+The tax regime in Spain, for lower income pensioners and some types of pension income, is in many circumstances more favourable than that in the UK.
 So apart from the fact that anyone living in Spain should be contributing to the system in Spain, a pensioner living here and paying UK tax on their pension could well find them self paying less tax in Spain.

 How Is An Annuity Taxed in Spain?